Mohammad-Faiz/Packt/README.md

 <br>
 Always make sure to use latest version of Web driver.
 <br>
-I completed all the Test-Cases on windows 10.
+I have completed all the Test-Cases on windows 10.
 <hr>